juma-h/cosmic-curse/README.md

 # Images so you can see what to expect
-This is because I have types do much so see a VISUAL!
+This is because I have typed so much so see the VISUALS!

+pic 1: This is the result if you do this correctly
 ![This is the result if you do this correctly](./images/cosmic2.PNG)

+pic 2: This is the result if you do not
 ![This is the result if you do not](./images/cosmoc1.PNG)